bocajspear1/Kogia/README.md

 # What is Kogia?

-Kogia is a flexible, modular malware analysis framework.
-It is built for:
+Kogia is a flexible, modular malware analysis framework built to be highly extendable.
+All data extraction is done through modules and stored with a specific known data structure, allowing easy module interoperability and quick data presentation.
+Kogia's plugin system is built to easily add new functionality to your analysis pipelines without having to modify Kogia itself.

-* Highly flexible and adaptable
+# Getting Started

-* Easily extendable data and IOC extraction processes
+TODO

-* Malware sample data analysis
+# Developing

-Kogia seeks to create an analysis engine that is not tied to a single path of analysis.
+TODO

 # Structure